vijay-shankaranand/tp/docs/UserGuide.md

 * Contacts tagged by at least one of the given tags will be returned (i.e. `OR` search). e.g. `vendors customers` will return all contacts tagged by `vendors` and all contacts tagged by `customers`.
-* The contacts found will be based on the list that is currently displayed e.g. If the current event that is selected is not linked to `Hans` who is tagged by `vendor`, `filter_by_tags vendor` will not display `Hans` in the result.

 Examples:
 * `filter_by_tag vendors` returns all contacts tagged by the tag: vendor in JobFestGo.